Article

 • Increasing the “small taxpayer” threshold for manufacturers to $80 million in gross receipts.

-While this first full draft includes a broad set of proposals, it notably omits several anticipated or rumored items, including:
+While the final House bill includes a broad set of proposals, it notably omits several anticipated or rumored items, including:

 • The corporate tax rate;